The Insider’s Guide to Gut Microbiome tests on the NHS

 How Gut Microbiome Testing Helped Ann with a yeast overgrowth

-When Ann came to our IBS clinic, she had been living with daily bloating, irregular bowel habits, fatigue, and stubborn acne.
+When Ann came to our candida clinic, she had been living with daily bloating, irregular bowel habits, fatigue, and stubborn acne.

 Despite trying various diets and supplements, her symptoms kept returning leaving her frustrated and without clear answers.